 You can create, delete, rearrange, and generally manage storylines by going to the “manage comic posts and storylines” page within a comic module.
 Here, you will be able to navigate your storylines and edit their name and their place in the hierarchy, as well as the order of sub-storylines arranged within another storyline.
 This will determine how your archive is displayed and how you categorize your comics.

 However, storyline order does not affect the order in which pages are displayed on your site.
 The order of comic posts is entirely determined by their publication date.

 The order of comic posts and blog posts is completely determined by their publication time.
 Older posts will always be placed before newer posts in blog and comic archives.
 Also, posts that are scheduled for a time in the future will be previewable on your site for logged in users, but they will not be visible to the public until that future time has passed.
 As such, posts can be scheduled in advance simply by scheduling the post for the future date you’d like it to appear at.

 Site and Module Options

 Your ComicControl site has universal options that can be set to modify how the whole site functions; each individual module also has its own set of options, which depend on the type of module it is.
 For more information on these options please see the customization page.

 ComicControl supports multiple users, each with their own login credentials and avatar.
 There are two levels of user: the default user, and an administrator user.
 There can be multiple users at each level.
-Currently, the only difference between these users is that administrators can add, edit, and remove other users.
-The first user you create upon installation will automatically be given administrator status.
-Be sure not to add people as users indiscriminately as they will have full abilities to add, edit, and delete modules entirely.
+Administrators have complete access to all aspects of the site; regular users only have access to edit modules which administrators have given them access to.

 Users can be added, modified, and deleted through the “Users” section of the menu, which is only available to administrators.